 by Thomas Stiegler

 Federico Moreno Torroba always reminds me a little of Richard Strauss.
-Neither were they musical innovators, both concentrated on the composition of symphonic music and both saw in a solid craft the best means of turning their dreams and thoughts into fully-fledged works of art.
+Neither were musical innovators, both focused on composing symphonic music, and both saw solid craftsmanship as the best means of turning their dreams and thoughts into fully-fledged works of art.

 And there is one more thing they have in common: Both were firmly rooted in the musical tradition of their homeland.
-While for Richard Strauss it was German symphonic music to which he remained attached throughout his life and which he consistently developed further, with Moreno Torroba it was traditional Spanish music in whose idiom he thought and in whose wake he wrote his masterpieces.
+While for Richard Strauss it was German symphonic music to which he remained attached throughout his life and which he consistently developed further, for Moreno Torroba it was traditional Spanish music in whose idiom he thought and in whose wake he wrote his masterpieces.

-He was not alone in this, by the way, because many of his contemporaries also strove to create typically Spanish music, such as M. de Falla or J. Rodrigo.
-And so, in addition to symphonic works and operas, they all composed numerous works for the guitar, because they were aware of the importance of this instrument for the national musical tradition of Spain.
+He was not alone in this, by the way, because many of his contemporaries were also striving to create typically Spanish music, such as Manuel de Falla or Joaquin Rodrigo.
+For this reason, in addition to symphonic works and operas, they also composed numerous works for the guitar, because they were aware of the importance of this instrument for the national musical tradition of Spain.
 Moreno Torroba’s works are certainly not the best known among them (this place belongs to compositions such as the ballet »The Tricorn« or the »Concierto de Aranjuez«), but their special richness of melodies, colours, and lively rhythms rightly identify Torroba as one of the most important guitar composers of the 20th century.

-Perhaps Turegano, the fortified bishop’s seat in the province of Segovia, reminded Torroba of this fact, because his Rondo fantasy radiates a noble cheerfulness, a courageous yes to life, without ever slipping into the vulgar, as we know it from the lives of the most important (at the same time spiritually and secularly rooted) princes of the church.
+Perhaps the fortified bishop’s seat »Turegano« reminded Torroba of this latter aspect of church history.
+For his rondo fantasy radiates a noble cheerfulness, a spirited yes to life, without ever slipping into vulgarity, as we know it from the life stories of the most important (at the same time spiritually and secularly rooted) princes of the church.

 Manzanares el Real